All Episodes

 He took in every single pain that was presented to him, every piece of scar tissue he heard, every trembling voice.

-And he said to the attorney general, fix it.
+And he said to the Attorney General, fix it.

 He was amazing.

-And this is this is what people miss.
+And this is what people miss.

 No one covers that in the press.

-No one wants to give the president a microphone when he's helping the poorest most vulnerable people in the country.
+No one wants to give the president a microphone when he's helping the poorest, most vulnerable people in the country.

 Hey, that would be opportunity zones.

-That would be the the longest commitment with the greatest amount of money for historically black colleges in America.
+That would be the longest commitment with the greatest amount of money for historically black colleges in America.

-Absolutely that would be the criminal justice reform bill.
+That would be the criminal justice reform bill.

 That didn't happen with Joe Biden.

-Uh that would be, you know, record low unemployment for every minority and demographic group in the country.
+That would be, you know, record low unemployment for every minority and demographic group in the country.

-That's what that's what he now, he's been in office less than four years.
+Now, he's been in office less than four years.

 You've been in office how long now?